 Cataracts.
-Inhaled glucocorticosteroids have not been associated with an increased occurrence of cataract development in children^{30,135}.
+Inhaled glucocorticosteroids have not been associated with an increased occurrence of cataract development in children30.

 Central nervous system effects.
-Although isolated case reports have suggested that hyperactive behavior, aggressiveness, insomnia, uninhibited behavior, and impaired concentration may be seen with inhaled glucocorticosteroid treatment, no increase in such effects has been found in two long-term controlled trials of inhaled budesonide involving more than 10,000 treatment years^{132,135}.
+Although isolated case reports have suggested that hyperactive behavior, aggressiveness, insomnia, uninhibited behavior, and impaired concentration may be seen with inhaled glucocorticosteroid treatment, no increase in such effects has been found in a long-term controlled trial of inhaled budesonide132.